DOI-USGS/linesink-maker/README.md

 Automatic reprojection to a specified system will be added to the code at some point, but is not implemented yet.

 #####Input file for LinesinkMaker
 The input files, and other input settings such as default resistance and line simplification tolerances, are specified in an XML input file.
 See the example folders for a template with input instructions.
+An editor that supports XML code highlighting, such as **Notepad++** or **Text Wrangler** is highly recommended for working with this file.

 ##Running LinesinkMaker